DeepFaux/Deepfake-Detection-with-RAW-Data/README.md

-# Detecting Deepfakes with Self-Blended Images
+# Redrawing the Line Between Real and Fake: Enhancing Deepfake Detection with RAW Data
 ![Overview](pipeline.png)

 This repo includes the authors' PyTorch implementation for the following paper:
 > [**Redrawing the Line Between Real and Fake: Enhancing Deepfake Detection with RAW Data**]